What is an abdominal angiogram?

 - A blood clot within a blood vessel or blockage of a blood vessel

-Other conditions that may be found by include tumors, bleeding, liver disease, gallstones, and inflammation.
+Other conditions that may be found by include tumors, or bleeding.
 Angiography may be used to deliver medicine directly into tissue or an organ.
 This might include clotting medicine to the site of bleeding or cancer medicine into a tumor.

 What are the risks of an abdominal angiogram?